Boat Registration and Licenses in PennsylvaniaGet Free Boat & Watercraft Insurance Quotes

 Renew in Person

-Drop your renewal notice off at any PFBC office.
+To renew your boat registration in person, you will need to drop your renewal notice and payment off at any PFBC office.

 Replace Lost Pennsylvania Registration

-Complete a Request for Duplicate Certificate of Registration application and mail to the address located in top right corner of the form.
-Cost: $3
+If you need to obtain a duplicate copy of your PA boat registration, you must complete a Change of Address, Status or Request for Duplicate Certificate of Registration (PFBC-732) application and mail to the address located in top right corner of the form.
+Cost: $3.

 A boating safety certificate is required for:

-- Anyone operating a personal watercraft (Jet Ski).
+- Anyone operating a personal watercraft (jet ski) in Pennsylvania.

 - Anyone born on or after January 1, 1982, who operates a motorboat with an engine of 25 horsepower or greater.